mohitjain/mohitjain/_posts/2013-01-27-how-to-test-emails-in-development-mode-in-ruby-on-rails.md

 layout: post
 comments: true
 permalink: /2013/01/how-to-test-emails-in-development-mode-in-ruby-on-rails/
 categories: quick-solution tips-and-tricks utilities
 ---

-Testing emails was always a pain for me and my designer friend. my designer friend keep asking me how can I test emails in development mode in ruby on rails without integrating sendgrid or critsend, so this post dedicated to him only.
+Testing emails was always a pain for me and my designer friend. my designer friend keeps asking me how can I test emails in development mode in ruby on rails without integrating sendgrid or critsend, so this post dedicated to him only.
-I was always looking for a solution for the same, Specially after working on [emaillist.io][1] (A group emailing service.) and today I got one.
+I was always looking for a solution for the same, Especially after working on [emaillist.io][1] (A group emailing service.) and today, I got one.
 [MailCatcher][2].

  [1]: http://emaillist.io/?utm_source=codebeerstartups&utm_medium=blogpost&utm_campaign=codebeerstartups
  [2]: http://mailcatcher.me/

 Pretty easy to use and configure.
-Add in the gem file, add some code in config/development.rb and start the mailcatcher daemon.
-Lets do it one by one.
+Add in the gem file, add some code in config/development.rb and start the mail catcher daemon.
+Let's do it one by one.

 Add this in your gem file.
 <!--more-->